1817 Tennessee gubernatorial election

-The 1817 Tennessee gubernatorial election was held between 7 and 8 August 1817 in order to elect the Governor of Tennessee.
+The 1817 Tennessee gubernatorial election was held between August 7 and 8, 1817 in order to elect the Governor of Tennessee.
 Democratic-Republican nominee and incumbent Governor Joseph McMinn won re-election against former Speaker of the Tennessee Senate and 1815 Gubernatorial candidate Robert Coleman Foster.

 General election

-On election day, 7 August 1817, Democratic-Republican candidate Joseph McMinn won re-election by a margin of 12,440 votes against his opponent Robert Coleman Foster, thereby retaining Democratic-Republican control over the office of Governor.
-McMinn was sworn in for his second term on 27 September 1817.
+On election day, August 7, 1817, Democratic-Republican candidate Joseph McMinn won re-election by a margin of 12,440 votes against his opponent Robert Coleman Foster, thereby retaining Democratic-Republican control over the office of Governor.
+McMinn was sworn in for his second term on September 27, 1817.